paugier/mercurial-book/en/hook.rst

 Mercurial offers a powerful mechanism to let you perform automated actions in response to events that occur in a repository.
 In some cases, you can even control Mercurial's response to those events.

-The name Mercurial uses for one of these actions is a *hook*.
-Hooks are called “triggers” in some revision control systems, but the two names refer to the same idea.
+Mercurial calls one of these actions a *hook*.
+Some revision control systems call them "triggers", but the two names refer to the same idea.

 An overview of hooks in Mercurial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~